akenza-io/akenza-java-client/README.md

 - add support for bearer token authentication
 - add rule validations
 - the list device configuration endpoint should not require the workspaceId
+- custom logic blocks do not have created and updated
+- add shortcuts for the list calls with default pagination
+- change filters to builder pattern